vaadin/maven-integration/archetypes/vaadin-archetype-application/readme.txt

 -------------------------------------------------------------------
 Vaadin Maven 2 Application Archetype

-Authors: Henri Sara, Matti Tahvonen
+Authors: Henri Sara, Petter Holmström, Matti Tahvonen
 -------------------------------------------------------------------
 DESCRIPTION
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
-This Maven archetype generates a simple Vaadin application as a Maven 2 project.
+This Maven archetype generates a simple Vaadin application as a multi-module Maven 2 project.

 -------------------------------------------------------------------
 USING THE ARCHETYPE: